List of Corrosion of Conformity members

 Corrosion of Conformity (COC) is an American heavy metal band from Raleigh, North Carolina.
 Formed in June 1982, the group originally consisted of lead guitarist Woody Weatherman, bassist Mike Dean, drummer Reed Mullin and lead vocalist Benji Shelton.
-The band's current lineup features Weatherman (the only constant member), rhythm guitarist and lead vocalist Pepper Keenan (from 1989 to 2006, and since 2014), drummer Jason Patterson (from 2005 to 2006, and since 2022), and bassist Bobby Landgraf (who replaced Dean in 2024).
+The band's current lineup features Weatherman (the only constant member), rhythm guitarist and lead vocalist Pepper Keenan (from 1989 to 2006, and since 2014), bassist Bobby Landgraf (who replaced Dean in 2024), and drummer Nick Shabatura (since 2026).

 History

 1982–1988

 COC was formed in June 1982 by Woody Weatherman, Mike Dean and Reed Mullin.
 Prior to taking on its final name, the group was known as Barney Fife's Army, the Accused and the Seven Ups.
 The band's original lead vocalist was Benji Shelton, although he had left within a year of its formation.
 He was replaced for "about a month and a half" by Robert Stewart, followed on a permanent basis by Eric Eycke.
 Shortly after the release of the group's debut album Eye for an Eye in 1984, Eycke was fired and the group continued as a trio, with Dean and Mullin handling most vocals.

 In early 1986, Simon Bob Sinister (who had performed some backing vocals on Animosity the previous year) took over as COC's lead vocalist, with the EP Technocracy recorded "about six months after" his arrival.
 Shortly after the EP's 1987 release, Dean left and was replaced by Phil Swisher; speaking about his departure later, Dean has explained that "there was a lot to stress about, and it was kind of a relief to step away", while Sinister has claimed that the bassist "was unhappy with the direction [the band] was going".
 After the EP's release, Sinister left to return to Ugly Americans and the band went on a hiatus.